Ohmnivore/SpaceAudio/README.md

 # TODO
 * New thread for loading songs, or else the window freezes
 * Turn selected paths' parents' checkboxes green
-* Highlight currently playing track
 * Check if file exists before playing
-* Add tag support for other formats
+* Add tag support for formats other than mp3
 * Remove from library menu option
 * Open arbitrary files
-* In table select, account for sorting
+* Go ham on the UI like a QA tester